More Eva Wilbur Stories and the stallion, Amigo's unusual tale.

 The Spanish Barbs always got more than their share, while the others (QH & TBs), nearly drowned with no apples to show for it.

 In the early days, when we had other breeds of horses here, I did not have a smart phone to video them, so you will have to take my word for it.

 For your enjoyment, here are Aguila, our 2 year old stud colt & Tizwin, a 14 year old gelding in a race to get to the apples.
 And the youngster wins, every time.

 Jornado Del Muerto

 Journey Of The Dead Along The Camino Real

 By Jane Dobrott

-There is a valley near where I live, called the Jornada Del Muerto, (Journey of the Dead).
-It is part of the Camino Real or Royal Road, on which the Spaniards and their livestock traveled northward toward what is now Sante Fe, NM, forced to this waterless valley to avoid the hostile Natives living along the Rio Grande to the west.
+There is a valley near where I live, called the Jornado Del Muerto, (Journey of the Dead).
+It is part of the Camino Real or Royal Road, on which the Spaniards and their livestock traveled northward toward what is now Sante Fe, NM.
+They were forced to this waterless valley to avoid the hostile Natives living along the Rio Grande to the west.
 At the end of this long, dry valley is Black Mesa, formed by a volcanic flow.

 I have hiked to the top of this place that the Spaniards used for a view to count the livestock that made it through the valley alive.
-It is a black boulder strewn trail lined with ancient Indian petroglyphs and at the summit are Old World style signatures made by Spaniards glad to be alive.
+It is a black, boulder strewn trail lined with ancient Indian petroglyphs and at the summit are Old World style signatures made by Spaniards glad to have survived the journey.

 I imagine their Spanish Barb Horses watering at the river below, as this is the place where the journey of death ends, finally reaching the river they left days ago.
 They are lined up at the water's edge drawing in great drafts of water to slake their thirst.
 Hopefully, they will not die from the need to quench their hot, dry throats because they drank too much at once.